The EBVM Toolkit is designed to help busy veterinary practitioners answer a clinical question with the best available evidence.

 2. Finding the best available evidence

-Use the PICO Method to help you identify the key concepts and search terms and then use these to build a search strategy.
+The next step is to use the key concepts from the PICO to identify search terms and use these to build a search strategy.

 EBVM Toolkit 2 [PDF 250KB]

 Before using the checklists to critically appraise an article, you need to determine the study design presented in the article.
 EBVM Toolkit 3 explains how different types of study design can affect the "levels of evidence" a study provides; and EBVM Toolkit 4 offers advice on how to identify what type of study it is.
 EBVM Toolkits 6-11 provide critical appraisal checklists for different types of studies.

 EBVM Toolkit 4 - What type of study is it?
 [PDF 349KB]

 EBVM Toolkit 5 - Is this paper worth my time?
 [PDF 102KB]

 EBVM Toolkit 6 - Controlled trial checklist [PDF 83KB]